OUR ATTORNEYS FIGHT FOR INJURED PATIENTS IN TITUSVILLE, FLORIDA

-Most people have a great deal of faith in the medical profession due to its high level of standards.
+Most Floridians have a great deal of faith in the medical profession due to its high level of standards.
 And it can be difficult to believe that health care professionals can be careless or negligent.
 But it does happen, and more often than one would imagine.
 In fact, The Institute of Medicine has estimated that preventable medication errors result in more than 7,000 U.S. hospital deaths annually.

 Medical malpractice occurs when professional negligence that violates the “standard of care” (commonly accepted medical techniques and principles) leads to injury.
 Florida Statute 766.102 states that the victim must prove that “… the alleged actions of the health care provider represented a breach of the prevailing professional standard of care for that health care provider.”
 This can often be tricky, and you’ll need the help of an experienced Melbourne medical malpractice lawyer to take on the doctors’ insurance companies and ensure that your rights are protected.

-If you or a loved one have been the victim – or think you may have been the victim – of medical malpractice in Melbourne, West Melbourne or Titusville, turn to attorney Tara C. Couture, an experienced and caring personal injury attorney with a proven track record in helping injured patients receive the just compensation they deserve.
+If you or a loved one have been the victim – or think you may have been the victim – of medical malpractice in Melbourne or Titusville, turn to attorney Tara C. Couture, an experienced and caring attorney with a proven track record in helping injured patients receive the just compensation they deserve.
 She will thoroughly review the merits of your case and evaluate how to best approach it to maximize recovery.

 In a medical malpractice case, the victim must prove the following: